Kubermatic branding element

 PVs and PVCs architecture

-Difference between Volumes and PersistentVolumes
+Difference Between Volumes and PersistentVolumes

 Volumes and PersistentVolumes differ in the following ways:

-• A Volume separates storage from a container but binds it to a Pod, while PVs separate storage from a Pod.
+• A Kubernetes Volume separates storage from a container but binds it to a Pod, while PVs separate storage from a Pod.

 • The lifecycle of a Volume is dependent on the Pod using it, while the lifecycle of a PV is not.